madanyc/workfront-learn.en/help/portfolios-and-programs/introduction-to-the-business-case.md

 <!--
 Learn more graphic and links to documentation articles
 * Overview of areas of the business case
-* Create a business case for a project in Adobe Workfront
+* Create a business case for a project
 * Create a scorecard
 * Apply a scorecard to a project and generate an alignment score -->